saarthjhaveri/Brocolliai_assignment/README.md

 Need to make dataclasses instead of using datatypes as input to workflows.
 Need to make alert trigerring functionality for flagging.
 Add loggers for easy execution understanding.
+The openai function calling needs to be improved by providing better prompts to get the expected classification results.